jcfranco/dev-summit-2017-widgets-deep-dive/slides/index.md

 # Development tips: API Design

-How things can be done differently in 4x compared to 3
+How things can be done differently in 4 compared to 3

-- New tools
+- Classes
   - Collection
   - Accessor
 - View properties instead of events
-  - readonly properties
+  - Read-only properties
+- Consider promises for async operations
 - Support modules
   - Offloading logic where appropriate.
 More modular